matwerber1/aws-alexa-smart-home-demo/docs/06-test-skill-with-esp32.md

     * "Alexa, set thermostat to OFF"
     * "Alexa, what is the thermostat temperature?"
     * "Alexa, set the thermostat to 65 degrees"
-    * "Aelxa, set increase the thermostat temperature"
+    * "Aelxa, increase the thermostat temperature"